 More information is available on NTSAD’s web site or by contacting Sue Kahn, Executive Director at 617-277-4463 or email@example.com.

-A not-for-profit research foundation in Miami is looking for a writer-editor with a degree in journalism or communications and 3 years of professional experience.
-Job responsibilities will include writing articles for the organization’s magazine, website and social media; help to write and edit brochures and press releases; work with the director to identify new communications channels.
+Not-for-profit research foundation in Miami looking for a writer-editor with a degree in journalism or communications and 3 years of professional experience.
+Writes articles for our magazine, website and social media; helps to write and edit brochures and press releases; works with director to identify new communications channels.
 Essential skills are demonstrated writing and editing at a professional level, MS Office, including Word and PowerPoint.
 Must be comfortable working on a Mac and HTML experience is preferred.
 Management experience a major asset.

 Please submit resumes or requests for additional information to:

 The IFOPA is seeking a highly motivated and passionate individual with interest in and experience serving a nonprofit organization.
 The Family Services Manager is the first point of contact with FOP families and is responsible for the development and implementation of a range of services for these families.
 This position reports to the Executive Director and oversees Family Services functions, including budgetary planning and reporting, program development and implementation, and ongoing evaluation.
 This Manager will develop a sustainable service delivery system to FOP families, both nationally and internationally.